Learn It! Do It! Days

 Watch live Monarchs and see how they pass through each stage of the lifecycle.
 Look closely at butterfly and moth wings.
 Metamorphose when you make wings of your own and discover how moths and butterflies protect themselves from predators.

 Learn the difference between rocks and minerals by examining them with stereoscopes.
 Find out what minerals are hiding in everyday household objects.
 Learn how earthquakes happen and touch a two-billion year old rock !
 Students will leave with the start of a rock collection, including one each of the three major kinds of rocks.
+This program includes a brief visit to our planetarium for a look at the forces that shape our active planet.

 Explore the hydrosphere, the properties that make water special, the water cycle and watersheds, and why pollution matters.
 Look at pond water under a microscope, test water quality, build your own water cycle terrarium and watch the water cycle in action. • Add a 45 minute planetarium show, Oasis in Space, $2/person (special price with Water, Water Everywhere!).